Jump to content

 OTHER SOLUTIONS (Chef Anton)

-While we have applied for patent protection on severalaspects and iterations of our invention, there are a couple of other solutionsthat have been tried and are currently in use.
+While we have applied for patent protection on several aspects and iterations of our invention, there are a couple of other solutions that have been tried and are currently in use.

-Chef Anton is a hydrofoil rider (“Air Chairâ€ÂÂ) out of Canyon Lake, CA. Chefis a professional entertainer by trade, performing as a magician and also as abilliard trick-shot artist – so I actually know him from three different arenas(!).
-He tells me that arm-through-handle injuries are VERY common amonghydrofoil riders, so he has manufactured a fabric safety panel to address thisissue.
-The device is pictured below as it comes, and is typically attached to abarefoot jump handle; price as of three days ago was $100.
-He will also sew hisdevice onto your handle for a custom fee of $50 - $75, depending on the handleconfiguration.
+Chef Anton, a hydrofoil rider ( "Air Chair") based out of Canyon Lake, CA, is a professional entertainer, performing as a magician and a billiard trick-shot artist.
+He mentions that arm-through-handle injuries are very common among hydrofoil riders.
+To address this issue, he has manufactured a fabric safety panel, pictured below, designed for attachment to a barefoot jump handle.
+As of three days ago, the price for the device alone was $100.
+Chef also offers a service to sew his device onto your handle for a custom fee ranging from $50 to $75, depending on the handle configuration.
 Chef can be reached at 800-679-3859.

 Link to comment